Aller au contenu

 The most frequently asked questions to our experts

-How many Cleman® 40/55 riser pedestals are needed to install a terrace?
+How many Cleman® 55/80 pedestals are required to build a paved patio?

-The number of riser pedestals required depends on the format of the paving used and the total surface area:
+The number of pedestals required depends on the total area to be covered and the format of the paving used:

 What are Jouplast® ridged wedges used for?